amallo/react-native-simple-wheel-picker/README.md

 ### `WheelPicker`

-Container component responsible for rendering and managing tabs.
-Follows material design styles by default.
+Container component responsible for rendering and the wheel picker.

 Basic usage look like this: